 Throughout the summer, they continued to draft and revise their second collection, This Void Beckons.

-o'donnell spent the early months of the 2016 Autumn Term enrolled at The University of Iowa, where they were studying Philosophy and Creative Writing, but withdrew in order to finish their upcoming collection.
+o'donnell spent the early months of the 2016 Autumn Term enrolled at The University of Iowa, where they studied Philosophy and Creative Writing, but withdrew in order to finish their upcoming collection.

-In July of 2017 o'donnell released their second collection with Cracked Jar Press.
+In 2018, at the age of twenty, o'donnell will release their second collection with Cracked Jar Press.
 Cracked Jar Press will also release their forthcoming debut novel, What the Crevice Holds, and the second edition of their first work, Nicoteane and Other Foolish Mistakes. o'donnell's writing has appeared in the Huffington Post, with their ongoing series entitled A Life in Transitions, the Outrider Review, and The Daily Iowan.

 o'donnell resides in the Midwest, where they are pursuing a Bachelor's Degree in Cultural and Literary Studies.